Arnab28122000/payment_processing_engine/readMe.md

 ## Completeness

-All 5 kinds of transactions Withdraw, Deposit, Dispute, Resolution and Chargebacks are handled by creating a transaction mod which consists of enum of 5 different transaction type.
+All 5 types of transactions Withdraw, Deposit, Dispute, Resolution and Chargebacks are <br>
+handled by creating a transaction mod which consists of enum of 5 different transaction types.

 ## Correctness

-Application system is strongly typed to ensure correctness Inside the client mod everything kind of transaction is first processed before adding it to the application state.
+Application system is strongly typed to ensure correctness  <br>
+Inside the client mod every type of transaction is first processed before adding it to the application state.<br>
-During proccessing all types of transactions are kept into consideration.
+During proccessing all types of transactions are kept into consideration.<br>
-Unit tests are written for the mod to check for logical errors.
+Unit tests are written for the mod to check for logical errors.<br>

 ## Safety and Robustness

-Application error handling is done using quick_error crate Where error types are separated by enums as io,csv and program error
+Application error handling is done using quick_error crate<br>
+Where error types are separated by enums as io,csv and program error<br>

 ## Efficiency

-tinyset::Set is used to store small sets with just the size of one pointer, with no heap storage. hashbrown::HashMap is because it uses lower memory and more fast
+tinyset::Set is used to store small sets with just the size of one pointer, with no heap storage.<br>
+hashbrown::HashMap is because it uses lower memory and more fast<br>

 ## Maintainability